-This course entails the study and practice of expository writing.
-The course or its equivalent is required of all students, but the results on the essay written during orientation may require some students to pass ENGL 090 before entering ENGL 103.
-Other students may demonstrate competency by attaining a high grade on an examination or an essay.
-The course is offered each semester.
-Students must receive a minimum grade of C to fulfill the English Composition requirement.
+This course or its equivalent is required of all students.
+It entails the study and practice of expository writing and college-level research.
+The combination of writing and verbal SAT scores may require some students to pass English 090 before entering 103.
+Students may also demonstrate competency by taking the CLEP exam In English composition.
+Such examinations must be passed at the 50th percentile.
+AP test scores may also be considered, by arrangement of the Department chairperson.
+This course is offered each semester.
+Students must receive a minimum grade of "C" to fulfill the English Composition requirement.